 Not ready to commit to a degree program?
 Want to take a Summer Term class?
 Retired and ready to pursue your passion?
 Looking to gain new professional skills?

-Information about application deadlines for non-degree students.
+Below are application deadlines for undergraduate non-degree students.

 |Fall Semester||August 24|

 George Mason University enrolls non-degree students in three categories:

 Exceptionally talented high school juniors and seniors may be considered for dual enrollment in lower-level (100-299) undergraduate courses.
 These applicants will be evaluated based on their academic performance in high school.
 Only students who have excelled in high school and demonstrate the preparation and maturity indicative of the potential to succeed in Mason's competitive course work will be admitted.
 Mason cannot guarantee that courses will fulfill high school graduation requirements or that courses taken while the student is a high school guest matriculant will transfer to other institutions.
 High school dual enrollment students may enroll for one course each semester or in Summer Term C. An official high school transcript and written permission of the high school counselor is required for admission consideration.
 Non-native speakers of English are required to meet the University minimum TOEFL/IELTS requirement.
 The Admissions Committee may ask for other supporting documentation such as test scores or transcripts from other dual enrollment credit.

 High School Guest Matriculant Special Programs